neohugo/neohugo/docs/content/en/commands/hugo_new_content.md

 ### Options

 ```
   -b, --baseURL string           hostname (and path) to the root, e.g. https://spf13.com/
       --cacheDir string          filesystem path to cache directory
   -c, --contentDir string        filesystem path to content directory
       --editor string            edit new content with this editor, if provided
   -f, --force                    overwrite file if it already exists
   -h, --help                     help for content
   -k, --kind string              content type to create
+      --renderSegments strings   named segments to render (configured in the segments config)
   -t, --theme strings            themes to use (located in /themes/THEMENAME/)
 ```

 ### Options inherited from parent commands